Should Physicians Use Patient No-Complaint Contracts?

 No complaint contracts help physicians to safeguard their reputations in the era of the internet.
 Physicians are bound by privacy laws, making it extremely difficult to defend themselves against bogus online allegations.
 Requiring patients to sign a no complaint contract does not mean a physician is opposed to free speech, it is simply taking preventative action to guard against potential extremely damaging, false speech.

 Physicians should consider whether the use of a patient no-complaint contract would benefit their particular practice.
-For more information on this issue, feel free to contact the health care law attorneys at Vandenack Williams LLC.
+For more information on this issue, feel free to contact the health care law attorneys at Vandenack Weaver LLC.

 © 2009, 2012 Vandenack Weaver LLC